imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ## **Setup ImageKit Angular SDK**

-For this tutorial, it is recommended to create a dummy Angular app, as shown below.&#x20;
+For this tutorial, it is recommended to create a dummy Angular app, as shown below.

 **Create a Angular app:**